 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) accredits PA programs.
 It is important that students attend an accredited PA program in order to ensure that they are able to get certified and licensed.
 Most PA programs award a master's degree after two years of study.
 The first year of a PA program consists of didactic coursework, and the second year is spent completing clinical rotations in various areas of medicine.
 Some areas that a student may gain experience in are internal medicine, emergency medicine, pediatrics and obstetrics and gynecology.

 Step 4: Earn Certification

-To become certified by the NCCPA, graduates of PA programs must take the Physician Assistant National Certifying Examination (PANCE).
-The multiple-choice exam is administered on computers at testing sites across the U.S. In addition to the PANCE, which is a general certification exam for all types of PAs, surgery assistants can also take certification exams that specifically apply to their specialty.
-Both the National Surgical Assistant Association (NSAA) and the National Board of Surgical Technology and Surgical Assisting (NBSTSA) offer specialized certification to surgery assistants who pass an organization's examinations and meet education and experience requirements.
+To become certified by the National Commission on Certification of Physician Assistants (NCCPA), graduates of PA programs must take the Physician Assistant National Certifying Examination (PANCE).
+In addition to the PANCE, which is a general certification exam for all types of PAs, surgery assistants can also take certification exams that specifically apply to their specialty.
+Both the National Surgical Assistant Association (NSAA) and the National Board of Surgical Technology and Surgical Assisting (NBSTSA) offer specialized certification to surgery assistants who pass an exam and meet education and experience requirements.

 Step 5: Apply for Licensure

 After an individual has passed the NCCPA exam, he or she becomes certified and is eligible to apply for state licensure.
 In addition to submitting a passing score on the PANCE, licensure candidates need to provide evidence of completing an approved PA program with the required number of supervised clinical hours.